 As professors and students valiantly adapt to the virtualization of campus life, administrative pressures to expand online learning will likely intensify once the COVID-19 crisis abates.
 Of course, we need to make the best of our sub-optimal circumstances and embrace online learning during these strange times.
 However, its utility during the crisis does not prove its ongoing utility once we return to normal.
 The long-term implications of online learning for the social sciences and humanities should give educators pause.
-The purpose of a university is to provide students with an intellectual community, a point often missed by bottom-line oriented administrators, comfortably accustoming themselves to the cost-efficacy of the virtual classroom; or, by academics who anticipate a future comfortably working from home in their undergarments.
+The purpose of a university is to provide students with an intellectual community, a point often missed by bottom-line oriented administrators, comfortably accustoming themselves to the cost-efficacy of the virtual classroom; or, by academics who anticipate a future comfortably working from home.

 The debate has grown more sophisticated since the advent of COVID-19, with a growing number of scholars evoking principles of student self-reliance and social equality to argue in favour of online learning.
 This article considers these perspectives through the lens of Plato’s Republic—a powerful metaphor for higher learning, whose reading constitutes a central pillar of one’s liberal arts education.
 I will draw from my experience as both a student and professor to emphasize the intangible qualities that make a liberal arts university a superior and more egalitarian conveyor of independent student learning.